brycewhit13/pnuemonia-classification-rs/README.md

 If you are running into permission issues, please reach out to brycewhit13@gmail.com.

 ## Running from Docker
+You can find the docker container [here](https://hub.docker.com/repository/docker/brycewhit13/pnuemonia-classification-rs/general).
+To run from docker, use the following commands:
 1. `docker pull brycewhit13/pnuemonia-classification-rs`
 2. `docker run pnuemonia-classification-rs`